 Employment Limitations for TRS Tier 1 Annuitants

-A retired Tier I member may work in a TRS-covered position for 120 days or 600 hours each school year and not lose benefits.
-A member's benefits are suspended if the limit is exceeded.
-The 120 days/600 hours limit is in effect through June 30, 2023.
+During the 2021-22 school year, a retired Tier I member may work in a TRS-covered position for 140 days or 700 hours and not lose benefits.
+A member's benefits are suspended if the limit is exceeded and the member has not been approved to teach in a subject shortage area.

 Paid sick, personal and vacation days are subject to the post-retirement employment limitations.